abdisag1/alx-pre_course/0x02-git/README.md

-'this is from the git'
+'this is from the GUI'